Payam Akhavan

-He was previously Legal Advisor to the Office of the Prosecutor of the International Criminal Tribunal for the former Yugoslavia at the Hague and special advisor to the International Criminal Tribunal for Rwanda.
+He was previously Legal Advisor to the Office of the Prosecutor of the International Criminal Tribunal for the former Yugoslavia at The Hague and special advisor to the International Criminal Tribunal for Rwanda.
 He has served as legal counsel in cases before the International Court of Justice, the International Criminal Court, the European Court of Human Rights, and the Supreme Courts of Canada and the United States.

-Early life and career
+Early life

-Akhavan was born in Iran to a Bahá’í family of Jewish origin.
-His family later emigrated to Toronto, Canada during his childhood, due to the persecution of the persecution of Baháʼís before the Iranian revolution.
-He has worked in international criminal law and global justice.
+Akhavan was born in Iran to a Bahá’í family.
+His family later emigrated to Toronto, Canada during his childhood, due to the persecution of Baháʼís before the Iranian revolution.
+He has practiced in international criminal law and global justice.

-International courts and tribunals
+Career

 He also served as counsel before the Eritrea-Ethiopia Claims Commission.
-He was counsel before the International Court of Justice (ICJ) in the Case Concerning Application of the Convention on the Elimination of All Forms of Racial Discrimination (Georgia v Russia) concerning allegations of "ethnic cleansing" in South Ossetia during the August 2008 armed conflict between Georgia and Russia.
-Additionally he is also counsel to Libya before the ICC in the case concerning Saif Al-Islam Gaddafi and Abdullah Al-Senussi whether the ICC or Libyan courts will prosecute allegations of crimes against humanity arising from the 2011 revolution against Muammar Gaddafi.
+He was counsel before the ICJ in the Case Concerning Application of the Convention on the Elimination of All Forms of Racial Discrimination (Georgia v Russia) concerning allegations of "ethnic cleansing" in South Ossetia during the August 2008 armed conflict between Georgia and Russia.
+Additionally he was also counsel to Libya before the ICC in the case concerning Saif Al-Islam Gaddafi and Abdullah Al-Senussi whether the ICC or Libyan courts will prosecute allegations of crimes against humanity arising from the 2011 revolution against Muammar Gaddafi.

-In 2013 he acted as counsel for Japan in the Whaling in the Antarctic Case brought by Australia before the ICJ alleging that Japan's program of scientific research was commercial whaling in disguise.
+In 2013 he acted as counsel for Japan in the Whaling in the Antarctic Case brought by Australia before the ICJ, alleging that Japan's scientific research program was commercial whaling in disguise.
 In 2008, he was counsel to Sheikh Hasina while she was imprisoned to avoid her participation in national elections.
 He campaigned for her release.
-In 2016, the Kurdistan Regional Government asked him to help establish a truth commission to investigate and document ISIS crimes against Yazidis in northern Iraq.
-He is among the counsel for The Gambia in the Rohingya genocide case filed in 2019 against Myanmar before the ICJ.
+In 2016, the Kurdistan Regional Government asked him to help investigate ISIS crimes against Yazidis.
+He is a member of the team of counsel for The Gambia in the Rohingya genocide case filed in 2019 against Myanmar before the ICJ.